knpuniversity/rest/knpu/get.rst

 -------------------------

 Our goal is to return a representation of the programmer resource.
-This could be in JSON, XML or some invented format if you really hate your API users.
+This could be in JSON, XML and if it's April Fools try some invented format.
 We'll use JSON, because it's easy simple, and all languages support it.
 To do this, first query for the programmer by using its nickname.
 I'll do this using a ``findOneByNickname`` method from my simple ORM::